|Nutrition Facts (per serving)|

 |% Daily Value*|

-|Total Fat 13g||17%|
+|Total Fat 22g||28%|

-|Saturated Fat 7g||33%|
+|Saturated Fat 11g||55%|

-|Total Carbohydrate 30g||11%|
+|Total Carbohydrate 48g||17%|

-|Dietary Fiber 2g||6%|
+|Dietary Fiber 2g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The basic recipe can branch into many directions, with maraschino cherries making frequent appearances, oranges joining the pineapple, shortbread or flaky pastry replacing the standard graham cracker crust.
+You can start with this classic rendition, then adjust, modify, and remaster it to your stomach's content.
+The basic recipe can branch into many directions, with maraschino cherries making frequent appearances, and oranges often joining the pineapple.
+Some versions incorporate cream cheese, and others call for heavy cream.
+It's also an excellent dessert when shortbread or flaky pastry replaces the standard graham cracker crust.

-In a large bowl, combine the condensed milk and lemon juice.
+In a large bowl, combine the sweetened condensed milk and lemon juice.
 Let stand for 5 minutes to thicken.

-Spread the remaining 1/4 cup of coconut on a cookie sheet and toast in 350 F oven, stirring occasionally, until lightly browned, approximately 5 to 8 minutes.
+Spread the remaining 1/4 cup of coconut out on a cookie sheet and toast in 350 F oven, stirring occasionally, until lightly browned, approximately 5 to 8 minutes.

-Refrigerate 2 hours or until firm.
+Refrigerate for 2 hours, or until firm, before serving.